AdrienAucher/test-tools/README.md

 # pimcore-tool

-External tool for Pimcore 5
+Bundle Generator for ActivePublishing - Pimcore5

 ### How to get it